×

 Biography

-Concert tours for the 2024/25 season include more than 100 performances, both recital and with orchestras, in major venues and festivals in Italy, Switzerland, Germany, France, Austria, South Korea and Japan, including halls such as Konzerthaus Vienna, Elbphilharmonie Hamburg, Seoul Arts Center, Tonhalle Zurich, Gewandhaus Leipzig, as well as recording productions with Deutsche Grammophon and the ORF Vienna Radio Orchestra.
+This prestigious achievement has launched an extraordinary 2024/25 season spanning recitals and orchestral collaborations across major venues in Italy, Switzerland, Germany, France, Austria, South Korea and Japan, featuring prestigious halls such as Konzerthaus Vienna, Elbphilharmonie Hamburg, Seoul Arts Center, Tonhalle Zurich, and Gewandhaus Leipzig, alongside recording projects with Deutsche Grammophon and the ORF Vienna Radio Orchestra.

 Show more Show less